 - Where recording is required and recordings are kept longer than 14 days, a transcript or captions must be provided.
-To do this, recordings should be uploaded to MS Stream and deleted from Blackboard Collaborate.
+To do this, recordings should be uploaded to YuJa and deleted from Blackboard Collaborate.

 Using Teams Meeting

-Instructions: Setting up an online interactive session using Teams Meeting.
+Instructions: Setting up a live online session using Teams Meeting.

 - The academic running the session needs set up the meeting and is made the Meeting Organiser.
 (They can invite other academics.)